cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
 * `cookiecutter-wagtail`_ : A cookiecutter template for `Wagtail`_ CMS based sites.
 * `wagtail-cookiecutter-foundation`_: A complete template for Wagtail CMS projects featuring Zurb Foundation 5, ansible provisioning and deployment , front-end dependency management with bower, modular apps to get your site up and running including photo_gallery, RSS feed etc.
+* `django-starter`_: A Cookiecutter template for automating the scaffolding of your next Django project.

 C
 ~~